tomasvitek/eve/README.md

-# eve: a simple event manager
+# eve: simple event manager

+Do you organise regular seminars and need a simple way to advertise upcoming seminars and their speakers?

-`eve` provides an easy way to manage and render lists of both upcoming and past events.
-It uses [Nette](http://nette.org/) framework and is written in PHP.
+`eve` provides an easy way to manage and render lists of both upcoming and past events. `eve` also generates a RSS feed of all upcoming events and provides a URL to count number of interested attendees.

+`eve` uses [Nette](http://nette.org/) framework and is written in PHP.

 ## Installing

  - Run `composer update`
  - Make directories `tmp/cache` and `tmp/log` writable
  - Point your webserver to `www` directory
  - Open in your browser
  - Go to `http://your-website.com/admin` to open administration
- - Dfault login is `demo` and password `xxx`
+ - Default login is `demo` and password `demo`

+## Creating a new admin user

+You can remove the default user and / or create a new admin user directly in SQLite database located in `app/model/events.db3` using you favourite SQLite management tool (such as [DB Browser for SQLite](http://sqlitebrowser.org/)).

+When changing or creating a new password, you can enter it directly into the database in plaintext, it will be hashed first time the user logs in.

+## Interested number of attendees

+Sometimes, it is useful to find out how many attendees is interested in attending the seminar, so that you can arrange a proper room or catering.

+If you login to `eve` administration, each event will list a unique `URL for RSVP`.
+You can copy this URL into emails or forum posts and ask everybody interested in attending to click it, their interest will be recorded.
+If you log in, each event will then shows the total number of interested attendees.

 ## Requirements

 - PHP >= 5.3 with SQLite support
-- Nette Framework = 2.3
+- Apache with mod_rewrite support

 ## License